VinsmokeSomya/RabbitHole/website/src/content/docs/architecture.md

 - The container exposes the agent server on a specific port (e.g., 10000).
 - Port mapping on the host machine makes the agent server accessible to local clients, such as the `rabbithole/cli`.
 - The `GOOGLE_API_KEY` is injected into the container as an environment variable, decoupling the container image from the secret.
-- Alternatively, the server can be run directly on a host machine with a Python environment.
+- Alternatively, the.md can be run directly on a host machine with a Python environment.

 ---